Skip to content

 The app sits in the same product category as iMazing, iMobie AnyTrans, and 3uTools.
 Where it differs: iCareFone leans on backup management and one-click cleanup more than browsing, and the interface keeps everything one or two clicks deep, which is helpful when you’re trying to free up space at 11pm before bed and don’t want to hunt for menus.

-In our 5-day test, the app detected our iPhone 15 Pro within 6 seconds of plugging in.
-The dashboard then showed storage breakdown, last backup date, and last cleanup date in three glanceable tiles.
+The app detects a connected iPhone within seconds of plugging in.
+The dashboard then shows storage breakdown, last backup date, and last cleanup date in three glanceable tiles.

 According to Apple’s official iTunes alternative documentation issued when iTunes was retired on macOS Catalina, third-party tools like iCareFone are explicitly supported as substitutes for the legacy sync workflow.
 That matters because it confirms Tenorshare is operating in sanctioned territory rather than a gray-zone workaround.